Remember that scene in The Matrix where Neo’s having Kung Fu training uploaded directly into his brain and at the end he’s all like, “I know Kung-fu”?

 Remember back to school when the teacher would put up a math problem and ask you to solve it.
 And there would always be that one kid who would apprehensively raise his hand to let the teacher know she’d made a mistake.

 The teacher would look to the kid, then to the board.
-Pause for a few minutes, and then say: ‘oh, yes, you’re right.
+Pause for a few minutes, and then say, “oh, yes, you’re right.
 I made a mistake.
-Well done kid whom I’d initially thought was being a dick but was probably the only one paying attention’.
+Well done to you, kid.
+At least someone’s paying attention.”

 That kid is not only a goddamn hero to the educational system but an example of exactly how you should be approaching everything.
 Just because someone has millions of followers on Social Media or listed their entire curriculum vitae in their Facebook name, doesn’t necessarily mean they know what they’re talking about.